Ken Chertow: Camps

 Chertow conducted summer day camps throughout college and started the Gold Medal Training System upon graduation from Penn State in 1989.
 During Chertow's first five years conducting camps, he also coached at Ohio State and Penn State.
 During his three years at Ohio State, he helped build the Buckeyes into a national powerhouse.
 Ohio State finished 4th and 5th in the 1991 and 1992 NCAA Championships.

 Coaching

 He returned to Penn State in 1992 and joined the Nittany Lion Coaching Staff.
 As an assistant coach Chertow helped the team win the National Dual Meet Championship and place 2nd in the NCAA Championships, which at the time was PSU's best finish since 1953.

 In 1994, Chertow left college coaching to focus his time and energy on helping young people through his local wrestling school and to devote more time to developing his camp system.
 Many of Chertow's wrestlers have excelled, winning State & National Championships.

-His dedication and skills, coupled with his commitment to surrounding his campers with the best possible staff in the nation, has made the Gold Medal Training Camp the most highly organized and successful camp system in the nation.
-Chertow's summer camp draws and develops many champions.
 From 1998-2010, high school campers won 500+ State Championships, while younger campers won well over 250 AAU, NHSCA, & USA National Championships.

 Chertow conducts clinics throughout the country, has produced a series of instructional videos, and is the broadcast analyst for College Sports Television (CSTV) and the Big Ten Network (BTN).